 We meet monthly, from January through October on the fourth Wednesday of each month from 7:00 to 8:30 p.m., in the parish library.

-For more information about this parish organization, please visit www.kofc.org or if you have questions about membership, contact the Parish Office at 724-7474, Dave Kent email@example.com, or William (Bill) Hilderhoff firstname.lastname@example.org.
+For more information about this parish organization, please visit www.kofc.org or if you have questions about membership, contact the Parish Office at 724-744-7474; Dave Kent email@example.com; or William (Bill) Hilderhoff firstname.lastname@example.org.

-The St. Barbara Church Knights of Columbus Council 14078 is offering up to three $750 scholarships to the sons or daughters of St. Barbara Parish members.
+The St. Barbara Church Knights of Columbus Council #14078 is offering a $750 scholarship to the son or daughter of St. Barbara parishioners.
 The financial award must be used for tuition or direct costs at any approved college or postsecondary institution.
-Acceptance of one of these scholarships does not preclude the winner from receiving any other scholarship unless other restrictions prevail.
+Acceptance of one of this scholarship does not preclude the winner from receiving any other scholarship unless other restrictions prevail.

 View the Scholarship Application.